Some Early Observations of Pride

 At the same time though that pride also had its opposite — fear.
 Insecurity.
 So when showing off I also saw an insecurity about the way I looked, hairdo, presentation, the clothes do they look good and hint at status and money and the right social league?

-Through situations like this I could see this triangle going on of pride and fear.
+Through situations like this I could see this triangle going on within myself of pride and fear.
 Which like a ball in a pinball machine one can bounce in between.
-Starting to see these things within felt great actually, the food of self-knowledge.
-To uncover the workings of my psyche and functioning of the world.

 Guidance in the Astral